Copy editing: Correlating parts, typecoding and permissions

 It is the copy editor's job to typecode (or make note of) all manuscript elements for the publication designer.
-Hard-copy copy editors are usually asked to pencil in the typecodes in the left margin of the manuscript.
-On-screen copy editors may be asked to insert typecodes at the beginning and end of each element.
+Hard-copy copy editors are usually asked to pencil in the type codes in the left margin of the manuscript.
+On-screen copy editors may be asked to insert type codes at the beginning and end of each element.

 Finally, if the manuscript contains long quotations from a published work that is still under copyright, the copy editor should remind the author to acquire permission to reprint those quotations.
-The same goes for the reprinting of tables, charts, graphs, and illustrations that have appeared in print.
+The same goes for the reprinting of tables, charts, graphs, as well as illustrations that have appeared in print.
 Rules vary for the reproduction of unpublished materials (letters, diaries, etc.)

 Processes

-There are basic procedures that every copy editor must follow: copy editors need a system for marking changes to the author's text (marking), a process for querying the author and the editorial coordinator (querying), a method for keeping track of editorial decisions (recordkeeping), and procedures for incorporating the author's review of the copyediting into a final document (cleanup).
-These systems were originally developed in an era before that of the computer, but over time these procedures were adapted for a digital on-screen space.
+There are basic procedures that every copy editor must follow: copy editors need a system for marking changes to the author's text (marking), a process for querying the author and the editorial coordinator (querying), a method for keeping track of editorial decisions (record-keeping), and procedures for incorporating the author's review of the copyediting into a final document (cleanup).
+These systems were originally developed in an era before that of the computer, but over time, these procedures were adapted for a digital on-screen space.

-Each medium (in print and on screen) has its own affordances, and although a copy editor may prefer one editing process over the other, copy editors are practically required to use both techniques.
+Each medium (in print and on screen) has its own affordances and, although a copy editor may prefer one editing process over the other, copy editors are practically required to use both techniques.

 Hard-copy editing

 Traditional markup copyediting, or hard-copy editing, is still important because screening tests for employment may be administered in hard copy.
-Also, the author whose text the copy editor is editing may prefer hard-copy markup, and copy editors need to know traditional markup in case documents and materials cannot be exchanged electronically.
-When editing in hard copy, all participating parties (the editor, author, typesetter, and proofreader) must understand the marks the copy editor makes, and therefore a universal marking system that signifies these changes exists.
-This is also why the copy editor should write legibly and neatly.
-Copy editors working hard copy write their corrections in the text directly, leaving the margins for querying.
-Usually, the copy editor is asked to write in a bright color so that the author and other parties can easily recognize the editor's changes.
+Also, the author whose text the copy editor is editing may prefer hard-copy markup, so copy editors need to know traditional markup in case documents and materials cannot be exchanged electronically.
+When editing in hard copy, all participating parties (the editor, author, typesetter and proofreader) must understand the marks the copy editor makes.
+Copy editors working on hard copy write their corrections in the text directly, leaving the margins for querying.
+Usually, the copy editor is asked to write in a bright color so that the author and other parties can easily recognize the copy editor's changes.